electric-sql/electric/README.md

 #### Now let's fetch the same shape to use in our React app

-Install the Electric TypeScript client and React integrations:
+Install the Electric React package:

-`npm install @electric-sql/next @electric-sql/react`
+`npm install @electric-sql/react`

 Wrap your root in `src/main.tsx` with the `ShapesProvider`: